The 3D Additivist Manifesto

 The project started germinating in the artists’ minds when Rourke interviewed Allahyari for her project Dark Matter, a series of 3D printed sculptures that combined objects, beings and concepts forbidden by the Iranian government.
 Most of these objects look pretty harmless to us.
 However, in her native country, a dildo, a dog, a satellite dish, a Barbie, or a neck tie (??) are frown-upon and in some case strictly forbidden.
 The work is both an archive of vetoed objects and an encouragement to those who live under oppressions and dictatorship to use the printer as a tool for resistance.

-Allahyari and Rourke have recently teamed up for the 3D Additivist Manifesto + Cookbook, a works that brings together art, engineering, scifi and digital aesthetics under a mind-blowing and slightly weird umbrella.
+Allahyari and Rourke have recently teamed up for the 3D Additivist Manifesto + Cookbook, a work that brings together art, engineering, scifi and digital aesthetics under a mind-blowing and slightly weird umbrella.

 Photo: Adrian Gaut for Wired